Back to Blog

 There's no magic number for what marketing should cost.
 But here's what we know:

-• Overspending on fancy campaigns before you have foundations is wasteful
+• Overspending on fancy campaigns before you have foundations is wasteful - build the base first

-• Consistent, focused effort beats sporadic big investments
+• Consistent, focused effort beats sporadic big investments - marketing is a marathon, not a sprint

 budgetingpricingsmall business